Lucky7167/Sic-OCT-privileged-inspection/README.md

-# Learning when to scan: OCT-privileged selective inspection for efficient defect localization in silicon carbide wafers
+# Learning when to acquire depth-resolved evidence for resource-efficient silicon carbide wafer inspection

 Code, data exports, trained checkpoints, and figure-reproduction scripts for the manuscript submitted to *Nature Communications*.